 Envios Coordinador Esmeralda Díaz nació en México y vino a los EE.UU. cuando tenía 14 años de edad.
 Ella conoció a la doctora Elizabeth Thompson a través de su padre, y ha estado trabajando en BFFL Co durante tres años.
 Le encanta su trabajo porque la empresa se dedica a ayudar a las personas con cáncer y otras enfermedades.
 Su abuela murió de cáncer, y para ella fue una experiencia muy triste.
 En su tiempo libre le gusta hacer ejercicio y ver películas.

-Shipping Coordinator Esmeralda Diaz was born in Mexico and came to the U.S. when she was 14.
+Fulfillment Manager Esmeralda Diaz was born in Mexico and came to the U.S. when she was 14.
 She met Dr. Elizabeth Thompson through her father, and has been working at BFFL Co for three years.
 She loves her job because the company is dedicated to helping people with cancer and other diseases.
 Her grandmother died of cancer, and for her it was a very sad experience.
 In her free time she likes to exercise and watch movies.

 Sourcing Coordinator June Hao grew up in a typical southern city along the east coast of China that people call yu mi zhi xiang, meaning the “land of rice and fish.”
 Throughout her childhood she studied violin and painting, which instilled in her a keen aesthetic sense and offered lots of opportunities to make friends through participation in music and arts festivals.